MoigeMatino/data-structures-algorithms-python/README.md

 # structy.net

-Solving [structy.net](https://structy.net/) data structures & algorithms programming problems in Python.
+The programming problems on  [structy.net](https://structy.net/) for data structures and algorithms in Python are meant to be tackled sequentially, with tasks arranged in chronological order.

 ## 0. Introduction